missing-user/barnes-hut/README.md

 ## Known Issues
 The SoA implementation is very much WIP, and not on par with SoA yet.
 - [] Tree traversal `recursive_force` is incorrect and slow (the same number of evaluations as the brute force version???)
+  - Reference tree: 10 steps 10k particles: 171240040 1k particles: 5677370
+  - Mortonsorted:   10 steps 10k particles: 839388633 1k particles: 9180783
+                                           (839381535 so 7k less if we don't count empty nodes)
+  - Force count with Theta = 0 (brute force): is correct and matches the brute force version.
+  - Force count on the reference implementation does not match with Theta=0???
 - [] Make sure the last particle is also being added to the tree
 - [x] Confirm that the tree construction is correct (Looks good according to the visualizer)
 - [] Tree construction using OpenMP tasks